coronalabs/plugins-template-library-docs/Readme.markdown

 If you have activated this plugin, you can download this plugin from the corresponding plugin page in the [Corona Store](http://store.coronalabs.com/plugin/PLUGIN_NAME).

+## Platform-specific Notes

+[Insert discussion on issues specific to iOS/Android/etc, or to specific devices]

 ## Resources

 ### Sample Code